jed/browserver-router/README.md

 [![Build Status](https://secure.travis-ci.org/jed/browserver-router.png?branch=master)](http://travis-ci.org/jed/browserver-router)

 This is a simple and unambitious router implementation that can be used in either the browser or any CommonJS environment.
-It was designed for [browserver](http://browserver.org), but will work with any server that conforms to the [node.js](http://nodejs.org) `http.Server` spec.
+It was designed for [browserver](http://browserver.org), but will work with any server that conforms to the [node.js](http://nodejs.org) `http.Server` API.

 Features
 --------